-Spicy Sausage Pasta Skillet is a quick, weeknight skillet supper featuring pasta, smoked turkey sausage, and veggies.
+Spicy Sausage Pasta Skillet is a quick, weeknight skillet supper that’s full of bold flavors.

 It was a productive weekend ’round these parts!

 True to our word, Ben and I got up early on Saturday morning then got to cleanin’!
 While he tackled the basement, I emptied the closets in both my office and our guest bedroom, then attacked the hall closet.
 I will admit to opening it every single time I passed by to admire my handiwork.
 Gosh, de-cluttering is just good for the soul!

 By the way, I must share this genius little tip I saw on Pinterest awhile ago – place all the pieces in a sheet set inside one of the pillowcases to keep them all together.
 So clever!
 Place a dryer sheet inside to keep them smelling fresh (that’s my addition.)

 We worked from 8am until nearly 3pm then decided to reward our hard work with dinner out at our favorite Mexican restaurant – say it with me, Monterrey! – later that night with a couple of our besties.
 After waiting for them at the table for 15 minutes I texted to see what was up, and tragically learned they had gone to the restaurant’s other location.
 Damn, I thought that only happened in the movies!
 They had to go pick up their kids from their parents house, so we called it a night and decided to try again next weekend!